 On 21 September 2021, the Dutch Ministry of Finance submitted the 2022 Dutch Budget to parliament.
-The most relevant proposals for corporate taxpayers were the elimination of double non-taxation through transfer pricing mismatches and the tax liability rules for reverse hybrid entities (see our Tax Flash of 21 September 2021).
+The most relevant proposals for corporate taxpayers were the elimination of double non-taxation through transfer pricing mismatches and the tax liability rules for reverse hybrid entities.

 On 5 October 2021, the Dutch Ministry of Finance already submitted a first bill of amendment to parliament containing (i) a reparation of a Dutch Supreme Court case regarding utilisation of ring-fenced holding losses within a Dutch tax consolidated group and (ii) two specific changes to the Withholding Tax Act 2021.
-These amendments to the Tax Plan 2022 were already announced on Budget Day 2021 and also described in our Website Post of 8 October 2021.
+These amendments to the Tax Plan 2022 were already announced on Budget Day 2021.

-The second bill of amendment of 15 October 2021 follows political agreement reached during debates around Budget Day 2022 (see our Website Post of 24 September 2021) and contains two relevant measures for corporate taxpayers:
+The second bill of amendment of 15 October 2021 follows political agreement reached during debates around Budget Day 2022 and contains two relevant measures for corporate taxpayers:

 Increase headline corporate income tax rate and thus the conditional withholding tax rate